MicrosoftDocs/well-architected/well-architected/operational-excellence/observability.md

 - How to structure data based on KPIs and performance metrics that you've defined.

 - How to correlate the data captured in different metrics and log files.
-This correlation is important when you're tracking a sequence of events and can help diagnose problems.
+This correlation is important when you're tracking a sequence of events and can help you diagnose problems.

 In most cases, data for each component of the architecture is captured locally and then accurately combined with data that's generated by other components.